Radius Fitness by Isobar

 Home Page

-We deliver the next workout video (called a session) they should perform right at the top.
-Then we deliver additional options if they aren't interested in that session at the moment, along with information to help them track their progress.
+We delivered the next workout video (called a session) they should perform right at the top.
+Then we delivered options, along with information to track progress.

-We also provide additional non-workout content if they want to read about the latest health trends.
+We provided additional non-workout content if users looked to read about other health-conscious content.

 This is the desktop web Home Page.
 Mobile is at right.